 The Intel® Xeon Phi™ coprocessors were designed specifically for HPC.
 Relative to standard Intel Xeon processors, coprocessors have many more smaller cores, many more hardware threads, and wider vector units.
 The high degree of parallelism compensates for the lower speed of each individual core to deliver higher aggregate performance for highly parallel applications.

 To help you innovate with accelerators with maximum payoff, Bull offers complete accelerator-based solutions:

-Designed specifically for high performance computing, the bullx R421 E3 accelerated servers combine over 1U:
+Designed specifically for high performance computing, the bullx R421 E4 accelerated servers combine over 1U:

-The bullx R421 E3 is less dense than the bullx B515 or bullx DLC B715 accelerator blades, but it offers more flexibility, with a wider choice of options and connectivity.
+The bullx R421 E4 is less dense than the bullx DLC B715 accelerator blades, but it offers more flexibility, with a wider choice of options and connectivity.

 Depending on the type of application and its degree of optimization, accelerators can boost processing by a factor of 1 to 100!
 Expertise is therefore essential to get the most out of accelerators.
 Bull has a long experience of systems associating accelerators and CPUs, and places this distinctive expertise at the service of Extreme Computing customers.
 Bull engineers have had hands-on experience of porting and optimizing applications for accelerated computing through many customer projects - AT CEA, GENCI, Petrobras or Barcelona Supercomputing Center.
 Bull experts deliver end-to-end services, from system design to advanced user training, through application optimization for accelerators.